-- S.1 No piped medical gases are used in the hospice. - S.2 The only gases to be administered to patients are stored in cylinders. - S.3 Oxygen and all other medical gases are drugs and can only be administered to a patient if a relevant instruction is found on the patient's drug administration chart. - S.4 Please refer to the Oxygen Policy and Procedure in the Clinical Policies Folder for other information regarding oxygen.
+- S.1 No piped medical gases are used in the hospice. - S.2 The only gases to be administered to patients are stored in cylinders. - S.3 Oxygen and all other medical gases are drugs and can only be administered to a patient if they have been prescribed on the patient's drug chart. - S.4 Please refer to the Oxygen Policy and Procedure in the Clinical Policies Folder for other information regarding oxygen.